apache/incubator-uniffle-website/blog/2023-07-21/Uniffle: New chapter for the shuffle in the cloud native era.md

 Uniffle has developed a K8S Operator that implements scaling operations for stateful services using webhooks.
 By leveraging Horizontal Pod Autoscaler (HPA), automatic scaling can be achieved, further reducing system costs.

 ## Community Engagement
 Currently, Uniffle supports multiple computational frameworks such as Spark, MapReduce, and Tez.

 Uniffle Spark has been adopted by companies like Tencent, Didi, iQiyi, SF Express, and Vipshop, handling PB-level data on a daily basis.

-Uniffle MapReduce is employed in mixed deployment scenarios by companies like Bilibili and Zhihu.
-Uniffle Tez has been jointly developed by HuoLaLa, Beike, and Shein, and is expected to be officially deployed in Q3 2023.
+Uniffle MapReduce is employed in mixed deployment scenarios by companies like Bilibili and Zhihu

+Uniffle Tez has been jointly developed by HuoLaLa, Beike, and Shein.

 The development of many important features in the community has involved contributions from well-known Chinese internet companies.
-For example, iQiyi has contributed support for accessing Kerberos HDFS clusters and has optimized the performance of Spark AQE on Uniffle.
-Didi has added support for multi-tenant job quotas.
-Netty data plane optimizations were jointly completed by Didi and Vipshop.
-Support for Gluten was contributed by Baidu and SF Express.
+For example, iQiyi has contributed support for accessing Kerberos HDFS clusters and has optimized the performance of Spark AQE on Uniffle.Didi has added support for multi-tenant job quotas.
+Netty data plane optimizations were jointly completed by Didi and Vipshop.The support for Gluten was contributed by Baidu and SF Express.

 Currently, the community has more than 50 contributors, with over 600 commits, and has released four Apache versions.
 It is being used by dozens of companies.
 Additionally, teams and companies interested in contributing to Uniffle Flink can contact the Uniffle community at mailto:dev@uniffle.apache.org.

 Currently, there are no companies participating in the community with deployment scenarios or development plans for Uniffle Flink.
 Your help in filling this gap in the community would be greatly appreciated.
 Uniffle's design incorporates a large number of mechanisms and strategies, and users are welcome to contribute strategies that suit their own scenarios.

 ## Future Plans